skip to Main Content

 These suburbs have newly developed areas available and are popular among young families.
 Good value properties are available in Durbanville to the north and Tableview in the west, which both offer good access to the city centre, airport, and wine-producing areas.

-Expatriate Life in Cape Town
+Expat Life in Cape Town

 South Africans are friendly but reserved people.
 Social life for expatriates living in Cape Town will involve interacting with other expatriates as well as South African residents.
-Customs and culture can differ depending on the company you find yourself in so it’s important to be receptive and pick up appropriate customs and habits.
+Customs and culture can differ depending on the company you find yourself in, so it’s important to be receptive and pick up appropriate customs and habits.

 Aside from making friends with colleagues and their families, there is a range of clubs and activities to get involved with to meet more people.
-The warmer weather in Cape Town makes perfect for more active lifestyles and a wealth of sports and exercise opportunities.
+The warmer weather in Cape Town makes it perfect for more active lifestyles and a wealth of sports and exercise opportunities.
 There are also many clubs for expatriates living in Cape Town for you to meet other international residents from the UK or other countries.
 There are also expat clubs for specific interests, such as the Cape Buccaneers for sports fans and Rotary Clubs in Cape Town.

 Our Relocation Services don’t stop after your move.
 Our Settling-In Assistance is there at a local level to ensure you are adjusting well to your new life overseas.